5 Tax Savings and Other Advantages You Can Get When You Apply for Home Loans_WC

 1. Tax Savings on Home Loan Principal Repayment

-Section 80C of the Income Tax Act deals with tax savings on the principal component of the Home Loan.
-This section of the Income Tax Act states that a borrower can claim deductions up to a maximum of Rs.1.5 Lakh on payments made towards repayment of the principal component of a Home Loan.
+Section 80C of the Income Tax Act, 1961 deals with tax savings on the principal component of the Home Loan.
+This section states that a borrower can claim deductions up to a maximum of Rs.1.5 Lakh on repayments made towards the principal component of a Home Loan.

-3. Additional Tax Saving Measures implemented in 2016-2017
+3. Additional Tax Saving Measures Implemented in 2016-2017

-4. Tax Deductions on Affordable Housing
+4. Tax Deductions for First-Time Homebuyers

-If you have invested in an affordable house, you can claim an additional tax exemption of up to Rs.1.5 Lakh on payments made towards interest repayment of the Home Loan.
-This tax deduction is over and above the tax exemption mentioned under Section 24 of the Income Tax Act
+A first-time homebuyer who has invested in affordable housing can claim an additional tax exemption of up to Rs.1.5 Lakh on payments made towards the interest component of the Home Loan.
+This tax deduction is over and above the tax exemption mentioned under Section 24(b) of the Income Tax Act, 1961

 5. Tax Deductions in the Case of Joint Home Loans